-1.2c If the system creates information (for example, a score, analysis, or report), list the system as a source of information.
+1.2c Does the system create information (for example, a score, analysis, or report), list the system as a source of information?

 CDSP is a collection of tools that processes/analysis medical information to provide recommendations for potential action to clinicians.
-These recommendations are not stored within CDSP, the decision/determination of the clinician is recorded on other systems such as VISTA.
+Information that providers enter into CDSP is stored in our Database (e.g., LCSPv2).
+Recommendations for care provided by features are not stored within CDSP, and the decision/determination of the clinician is recorded on other systems such as VISTA.
+Care recommendations that are part of patients' chart are stored in the appropriate EHR.